5 of the Most Innovative Architecture Firms

 HOK is also a great example of an architecture firm embracing new media tools, as one of the most active users of social media in the architectural industry.
 The firm launched Life at HOK in 2008 as a supplementary resource to the company’s main site.
 It is an employee-authored blog, dedicated to showing the processes behind their projects and office culture.
 HOK employees from around the country post different types of content, such as links to YouTube videos, Facebook profiles and Flickr images.
 The site aggregates several social media platforms and encourages feedback and interaction with and between its users.

-These five firms are consistently showing a readiness to adopt new design and communication tools, design strategies, and business models.
+These five most innovative architecture firms are consistently showing a readiness to adopt new design and communication tools, design strategies, and business models.
 This attitude allows them to remain flexible and absorb various cultural and technological shifts instead of simply trying to keep up with the world.
 Which other architecture firms do you find innovative?

 Get our best content on Architecture, Creative Strategies and Business.
 Delivered each week for free.